How can you successfully integrate into a company through a work-study program?

 Before I start, I can also:

-- . ask practical questions about my first day
+- .
+Ask practical questions about your first day.

-- . talk to my mentor or HR
+- .
+Engage with my mentor or Human Resources.

 These initial interactions often help reduce the stress associated with the first day on the job and clarify the employee’s role, work-study contract, and initial assignments.

-💡 A successful onboarding process often begins even before the first day.
+💡 Successful integration often begins even before the first day.

 During the first few weeks, it’s normal to be finding your bearings.
 I’m discovering a new environment, new ways of working, and sometimes an industry that’s completely different from what I’m used to.
 At first, I might feel like I have to prove myself quickly.
 However, the onboarding process happens gradually.
 The goal isn’t to be perfect right away, butto adopt a professional attitude aligned with your future role: being punctual, engaged, attentive, and reliable to ensure a successful transition.